2005 Arizona Wildcats football team: UCLA

 After defeating Oregon State on the road, the Wildcats went back home and hosted unbeaten and 7th-ranked UCLA on homecoming day.
 Arizona would surprise the Bruins with a 21–0 lead after the opening quarter by using an energetic offense and increased their lead to 28–0 in the second before UCLA got on the board.
 The Wildcats would get a field goal late to take a 31–7 lead at the half with Arizona Stadium in a frenzy.

 In the second half, Arizona continued their domination with 21 more points, which included a punt return touchdown and then a defensive score caused by UCLA fumbling on a backwards lateral pass that was recovered by the Wildcats in the end zone, for a 52–7 lead and breaking the game wide open.
 In the fourth quarter, the Bruins added a touchdown during garbage time to make it 52–14, but the deficit was too large to overcome and the Wildcats got the upset win as fans rushed the field as time expired.
 It was Arizona's third win of the year, which matched the previous season total.

 The Wildcats dominated on both sides of ball in their first win over an unbeaten opponent in a homecoming game since their infamous win over Washington in 1992.
-It was also was Arizona's first victory over UCLA since 1999 and their first at home since 1996.
+It was also Arizona's first victory over UCLA since 1999 and their first at home since 1996.
 In addition, it was the first time under Stoops that the Wildcats won consecutive games (prior to this, the last time that Arizona had won at least two straight games occurred early in the 2002 season).